polymonster/pmfx-shader/readme.md

 ## Usage

-You can use from scource by cloning this repository, or install the latest packaged [release](https://github.com/polymonster/pmfx-shader/releases) if you do not need access to the source code.
+You can use from source by cloning this repository and build `build_pmfx.py`, or install the latest packaged [release](https://github.com/polymonster/pmfx-shader/releases) if you do not need access to the source code.

 ```
 python3 build_pmfx.py -help